The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 if the path exists, do whatever license.key checking we do and perhaps show the output of ‘puppet license’ or something similar.

-#6 Updated by Garrett Honeycutt almost 3 years ago
+#6 Updated by Garrett Honeycutt about 3 years ago

 The workflow you have stated makes sense for someone who is evaluating Puppet.
 The other case is where someone knows they want Puppet and wants to install it in a fresh environment.